ccluett/website/content/toroidal.md

 *   This process is iterated to meet design targets (e.g., target thrust with minimum or balanced torque, cavitation, or strength limits), optimizing the load distribution between the front and rear parts of the loop.
 *   The resulting chord and pitch parameters are mapped back onto the toroidal geometry defined by the axial span parameterization.

 This works okay for iteration.
-I can easily then export the geometry to CFD to develop final performance curves.
+I can then export the geometry to CFD to develop final performance curves.
 This function is not up on Github yet.

 *Ref: Kerwin, J. E., Coney, W. B., and Hsin, C. “Optimum Circulation Distributions for Single and Multi-Component Propulsors”.
 Proc.
 21st American Towing Tank Conference, Washington, DC, 1986.*